 - Applicants who have taken the recommended courses, and are closest to graduation, with at least two terms remaining, are favored in the selection process.
 Students who have applied before and not been selected for enrollment are also favored.

 - Students selected for the Family Law Assistance Project (FLAP), and the waiting list of alternates, will be notified by email no later than noon on the day before registration begins.

-If you have questions regarding the Family Law Assistance Project (FLAP), contact Professor Lowe at email@example.com.
+If you have questions regarding the Family Law Assistance Project (FLAP), contact Professor Dustin S. Foster at firstname.lastname@example.org.